-24 (U) NSA generally "masks" United States person information by replacing the name or other identifying information of the United States person with a generic term, such as "United States person #1."
+&lt;sup>28 (U) NSA generally "masks" United States person information by replacing the name or other identifying information of the United States person with a generic term, such as "United States person #1."
 Agencies may request that NSA "unmask" the United States person identity.
-Prior to such unmasking, NSA must determine that disseminating the United States person's identity meets one of the specified reasons listed in NSA's minimization procedures, including that the U.S. person consented to the dissemination, the U.S. person information was already publicly available, the U.S. person identity was necessary to understand foreign intelligence information, or the communication contained evidence of a crime and is being disseminated to law enforcement authorities.
-Even if one these conditions applies, as a matter of policy, NSA may still mask the U.S. person information and will include no more than the minimum amount of U.S. person information necessary to understand the foreign intelligence or to describe the crime or threat.
+Prior to such unmasking, NSA must determine that the United States person's identity meets the applicable standards in NSA's minimization procedures.